lucaong/Vimfiles/README.md

 Vimfiles
 ========

 This repository contains my Vim setup, for my convenience when I switch machines and for other people to take inspiration (dude, really?).

 It is intended to work on a Mac with terminal Vim version `7.3+`.

 To check this out, backup your `.vimrc` and your `.vim`, then checkout the repo and symlink `.vimrc`:

     git clone git://github.com/lucaong/Vimfiles.git ~/.vim
     ln -s ~/.vim/.vimrc ~/.vimrc
     cd ~/.vim
-    ./setup_plugins
+    git submodule init && git submodule update

-You might also need to create the directory where swap and backup files are created:
+## Updating plugins

-    mkdir -p ~/.vim-tmp
+Plugins are managed as git submodules.
+To update all of the to the latest commit, run `./update_plugins` (and then commit and push the repo)